86challenge/rules/rules.typ

         Rear camber with stock, unmodified, and undamaged components is not restricted.
       ]
     + #highlight[
         Rear camber with adjustable components shall not exceed -2.0 degrees.
-      ]
-    + #highlight[
 Rear camber may be adjusted using only the following parts:
         #table(
           columns: (5fr, 3fr),
           align: (left, left),